 France’s national Court of Auditors has been fiercely critical of the country’s government and MPs for allowing the French heavy goods ‘ecotax’ to be abandoned.
 The tax was first suggested as part of an exploration of environmental ideas in 2008 and approved by MPs in 2009, but in November it was abandoned after a series of protests.
 The Court of Auditors says that the decision was ‘a strategic failure’ and ‘a mess’ that will damage the public finances and the credibility of the country’s transport policy.

 The German state of Schleswig-Holstein says it will pioneer a 6km stretch of electronic highway by the end of 2018.
 As part of its efforts to reduce the environmental impact of goods being transported by road, it says it will dedicate part of the A1 motorway between Reinfeld and Lübeck to be used by lorries powered by electricity via overhead cables.

 Fears that a new diesel emissions scandal is already happening across much of Europe have resurfaced following a documentary on German television.
-The scandal is believed to involve around 20% of lorries operating from eastern Europe, and is generating around 14,000 tonnes of additional nitrogen oxides, making it twice the size of the ‘Dieselgate’ scandal of 2015 that involved the German carmaker Volkswagen.
+The scandal is believed to involve around 20% of lorries operating from eastern Europe, and is generating around 14,000 tonnes of additional nitrogen oxides, making it twice the size of the ‘Dieselgate’ scandal in the US that involved the German carmaker Volkswagen.

 If done correctly, charging road users for their use of road infrastructure can contribute to the reduction of emissions from the transport sector.
 The European Commission is currently preparing its proposal for the review of the Eurovignette directive, which sets the parameters by which member states can toll roads.
 This revision provides an ample opportunity to link the Directive with Europe’s ambition to transition to low-emission mobility.